grab/engineering-blog/_posts/2020-02-25-returning-storage-space-back-to-our-users.md

 Concurrently, we are also reducing the maximum size of cache created by some libraries.
 For example, Glide by default creates a cache of 250MB but this can be configured and optimised.

-We hope you found this piece insightful and please remember to update your app regularly to benefit from the improvements we’re making every day.
+We hope you found this piece insightful and please remember to update your app regularly to benefit from the improvements we’re making everyday.
 If you find that your app is still taking a lot of space on your phone, be assured that we’re looking into it.

 ## Join Us

-Grab is more than just the leading ride-hailing and mobile payments platform in Southeast Asia.
-We use data and technology to improve everything from transportation to payments and financial services across a region of more than 620 million people.
-We aspire to unlock the true potential of Southeast Asia and look for like-minded individuals to join us on this ride.
+Grab is the leading superapp platform in Southeast Asia, providing everyday services that matter to consumers.
+More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across 428 cities in eight countries.

-If you share our vision of driving South East Asia forward, [apply](https://grab.careers/jobs/) to join our team today.
+Powered by technology and driven by heart, our mission is to drive Southeast Asia forward by creating economic empowerment for everyone.
+If this mission speaks to you, [join our team](https://grab.careers/) today!